 Meta descriptions are simply tags that appear in your site’s HTML which should be carefully crafted to summarize your page content.
 Search engines (such as Google) can display it in search – though this is not always the case with the growing popularity of automatically rewriting meta descriptions based on the user’s search terms.

-Nonetheless, optimizing your meta descriptions is a crucial part of on-page SEO so, in this article, we’ll show you how to write a great meta description & how Rank Math makes that easier than ever.
+Nonetheless, optimizing your meta descriptions is a crucial part of on-page SEO so, in this knowledgebase article, we’re going to walk you through how to write a great meta description & how Rank Math makes it easier than ever.

 What Is a Meta Description?